gabinsane/multimodal-vae-comparison/docs/source/tutorials/addmodel.rst

            self.prior_dist = dist.Normal

-The TorchMMVAE class includes the bare functional minimum for a multimodal VAE, i.e. the forward pass and multimodal_mixing function.
+The TorchMMVAE class includes the bare functional minimum for a multimodal VAE, i.e. the forward pass, encode and decode functions and modality_mixing function.
-The newly added model can override both these methods or keep the forward function as it is.
+The newly added model can override these methods or keep them as they are and only add the modality_mixing method.
 Here we add the ``forward()`` pass and all methods necessary for the multimodal data integration.
 The first input parameter will be the multimodal data specified in a config where the keys label the modalities and values contain the data (and possibly masks where applicable).

 .. code-block:: python